crmne/paolino.me/_posts/2026-03-17-your-agents-context-window-is-not-a-junk-drawer.md

 date: 2026-03-17
 description: "MCP is training wheels you should outgrow, A2A solves problems you don't have, and the only thing that matters is knowing what's in your context window."
 tags: [AI, LLM, MCP, A2A, Agents, Developer Experience]
+image: /images/context-rot.png
 ---

-There's a pattern emerging in the LLM tooling world that I find genuinely concerning.
-Not the fun kind of concerning where a new framework threatens your market share.
-The boring insidious kind, where an entire ecosystem is building habits that will make everyone's AI applications worse.
+There's an emerging pattern in the LLM apps world that I find a bit concerning.

 It starts with MCP.

-## MCP: a useful crutch you should throw away
+## MCP: a useful crutch you should eventually throw away

 Let me be clear: MCP is a fine idea.
 You need to talk to a Postgres database?
 Don't want to write the tool definition yourself?
-Grab an MCP server, plug it in, you're running in ten minutes.
+Grab an MCP server, plug it in, and you're running in ten minutes!
 For prototyping, for exploration, for the "let me see if this is even worth building" phase... it's great!

 The problem is what happens next.
 Which is: nothing.
 People leave the MCP servers plugged in.
 They add more.
 They treat their agent's context window like a junk drawer.
 Just toss it in there, the LLM will figure it out.